Skip to content

 • Introduced automated check-ins during the first week to encourage engagement.

-The impact was massive: activation rates rose by 40%, and churn dropped significantly.
+The impact was substantial: activation rates rose noticeably, and churn dropped significantly.
 This experience taught me something essential, the journey doesn’t end when someone signs up; that’s when it truly begins.

 To understand why post-purchase and retention stages matter just as much, revisit Customer Journey Map vs. Buyer Journey Map.